Manav1712/DSC180A-Methodology-5/index.md

 ## Section Information
 Section: DSC 180A - Methodology
-Mentor: Rose Yu and Yian Ma, A11
+Mentors: Rose Yu and Yian Ma, A11

 ---